Darkmoon CFX Carbon Fiber Build Plate User Guide

 High Temp Considerations

 Many of the filaments recommended for the CFX Carbon Fiber build plate are high temperature filaments.
 Nylon, for example, almost always recommends printing at 280°C at a minimum.
 Printing at over 280°C can temporarily deform the CFX plate.
 The deformation may be faintly noticeable when looking at your plate at specific angles in the light and will look like a slight depression in the surface in the shape of the model you just printed.
 This does not occur often and stops occurring at all after multiple heat/cool cycles from printing, due to the resin used in the CFX plate becoming "battle hardened".
 If you run into this problem, the fix is simple.
-Simply flip over your CFX plate and place it on your printer's heat bed such that the carbon fiber side is directly interfacing with the head bed.
-Increase the bed temperature to the maximum your printer can achieve and allow it to heat-soak for 30 minutes to an hour.
+Simply flip over your CFX plate and place it on your printer's heat bed such that the carbon fiber side is directly interfacing with the heat bed.
+Increase the bed temperature to 100 degrees celsius and allow it to heat-soak for 30 minutes to an hour.
 You may check on the CFX plate periodically during the heat soak (using proper heat resistant gloves to handle the plate while hot) to see if the deformation has disappeared.

 Care and Feeding